Two-Time Relativistic Bohmian Model of Quantum Mechanics: Free particle

-with a directional Lorentz factor to divide.
+with a unexpected directional Lorentz factor to divide.
 At ultrarelativistic speeds, the quantum uncertainties in direction of motion should be negligible.

-$V_{Q}$, and so $H$, is also found to oscillate in $\tau$ with an amplitude $\frac{1}{2}m\gamma_{c}c^{2}$; thus this value represents the quantum uncertainty in a measure of energy for a free particle with minimal positional uncertainty.
-Multiplying by half-period of oscillation, which expresses the quantum uncertainty in a measure of $t$-time, we find this Time-Energy Uncertainty Relation:
+Due to eq.
+(12), $V_{Q}$, and so $H$, also oscillates in $\tau$ with an amplitude $\frac{1}{2}m\gamma_{c}c^{2}$; thus this value represents the quantum uncertainty in a measure of energy for a free particle with minimal positional uncertainty.
+Multiplying by half-period of oscillation, which expresses the quantum uncertainty in a measure of $t$-time, we find the following Time-Energy Uncertainty Relation:

-The Quantum Potential is never negligible, but its maximum value is at least of the order of $m\gamma_{c}c^{2}$, regardless of the value of $f$.
-Nevertheless, the amplitude of the $\tau$-oscillation, i.e. the quantum positional uncertainty, is inversely proportional to the rest mass, thus resulting negligible for noninfinitesimal bodies.
-For a particle of one picogram, e.g., we find it about $15$ orders of magnitude smaller than the Compton length of the electron.
-This is not the only reason that explains the evanescence of the $\tau$-motions for macroscopic bodies, as show in the next section.
+The Quantum Potential is never negligible, its maximum value being at least of the order of $m\gamma_{c}c^{2}$, regardless of the value of $f$.
+However, the amplitude of the $\tau$-oscillation, i.e. the quantum positional uncertainty, is inversely proportional to the rest mass.
+This implies that, for macroscopic bodies, it is negligible in the instants following an initial condition of minimal positional uncertainty.
+For a particle of one picogram, e.g., one finds it about $15$ orders of magnitude smaller than the Compton length of the electron.
+Even though the positional uncertainty grows spontaneously quite fast, there is another fundamental reason that hinders the spatial spreading of a macroscopic body, as we will clarify in the next section.